dongi01/SmartIrrigation_IoTUniTN/README.md

 ## About the project
 Welcome to the Smart Irrigation System!

 This system is designed to help you water your plants efficiently and effectively.
-It uses a combination of sensors, microcontrollers, and a water pump to automatically water your plants.
+It uses a combination of sensors, microcontrollers, and a water pump to automatically water your plants, or even control it remotely.

 The system includes the following components:
   - MSP432: This device reads the data from the sensors, determines whether the plants need to be watered and is connected to internet by an ESP32.